 Below is a link to the Letters and Sounds website, where there is more information.
 There is also a link explaining the phases in more detail which you may find informative.
 If you have any queries, please do not hesitate to ask any of the Oak class team.

 Year 1 children complete a phonics assessment in June where they will read a selection of real and 'silly' words.
 They will be expected to sound out and blend the sounds they see to read the word accurately.
 All the sounds will have been taught during daily phonics lessons over the course of the year.
 To support your child in learning these sounds please see the links attached below to a video to show you how to pronounce the phonemes and opportunities for you to play games with your child.
-If you wish for further information, please speak to either Miss Doe or Mrs Willder.
+There is also a very useful video clip explaining more about what the assessmnet involves.

 This half term we are learning all about pirates.
 We have lots of exciting things planned.